 We ran out of time, as I expected, so I’m behind on the lecture material but I feel like the exercise nicely demonstrated not only what Chess writes about, but also phenomena, dynamics, and politics of gaming that we had discussed the previous week.
 The exercise would likely work great in a Creative Writing classroom, as a sort of collaborative, performative experiment, or in Composition and Rhetoric classroom as a way to point to “doing” emotion, body rhetorics, and “felt,” bodily habits of reading space and writing about it.
 While playing dead, I overheard one student note how “boss” my class was, to which another student replied that immersive, collaborative play while learning about kinds of collaboration and play really helped the material stick.
 A self-identified gamer tried to take the paper from my clenched fist, which resulted in my hilariously having to temporarily revive and take it back.
 Throughout the exercise, I heard laughter, I heard heated but playful negotiations, I heard zero incivility, and I heard no talk of anything but the Holder of the A and the presence of my “dead” body.

-In short, I think the lesson was a success, and I’m thrilled to confirm for myself that I can once again trust my instincts when they tell me, the morning of class, Screw your traditional lecture.
+In short, I think the lesson was a success, and I’m thrilled to confirm for myself that I can once again trust my instincts when they tell me, the morning of class, Screw traditional lectures.
 Let’s all play a game and learn about the material, about writing, and about ourselves.